marklogic-community/marklogic-samplestack/browser/README.md

 You can also execute end-to-end tests of this configuration, where the browser code is tested with the Java middle-tier.

-We'll call this kind of development a **mixed enviuronment**.
+We'll call this kind of development a **mixed environment**.
 These configurations are discussed below.

 ### Running the Application in a Mixed Environment